Information about applying for a place at a selective school in North Yorkshire.

 If you live in the catchment area for the grammar schools and your child attends an in-area primary school you will be notified directly during the summer term about the selection scheme.

-The application round to apply to sit the bulk tests in the September before the year of entry into Year 7 runs from May until 23 July 2017.
+The application round to sit the selection tests, for entry into Year 7 in September 2019, runs from May 2018 until 22 July 2018.

 Late applications can still be made to sit the selective tests for entry in 2017.
 Please contact the admissions, transport and welfare team for information regarding test dates.